numpy/numpy/doc/source/f2py/f2py.getting-started.rst

   needed to create wrapper functions.

-  * Optionally, F2PY-created signature files can be edited to optimize wrapper functions, to make them "smarter" and more "Pythonic".
+  * Optionally, F2PY-created signature files can be edited to optimize wrapper functions, which can make them "smarter" and more "Pythonic".

 * F2PY reads a signature file and writes a Python C/API module containing Fortran/C/Python bindings.